If you want to learn more about playing the handpan, who better to follow than the best handpan players on the planet?

 And let’s not forget the contribution to the masterful creators, of the instruments used by these artists.

-The players list is not designed to be definitive, instead, based on current popularity, and that will change over time, and this list will need updating.
-I have tried to pre-empt some future ‘most popular’ players, who I am sure, and hope will become more widely known.
+The player’s list is not designed to be definitive, instead, based on current popularity in terms of the most followed on YouTube, and that will change over time, and this list will need updating.
+I have tried to pre-empt some future ‘most popular’ players, who I am sure, and hope will become more widely known such as Yatao.

-Right now, with the explosion in popularity of the handpan, more players, with new approaches, style and technique are coming to the fore always, and the pool of talented handpan players is growing exponentially
+Right now, with the explosion in popularity of the handpan, more players, with new approaches, styles and techniques are coming to the fore always, and the pool of talented handpan players is growing exponentially